Global Mental Health

 Head of working group "Global Mental Health"

-Coordinator of the mental health activities
+Program Coordinator of the mental health activities

 Dr. Kristina Adorjan, MD

-Deputy coordinator of the mental health activities
+Deputy Program Coordinator of the mental health activities

 PD Dr. Sandra Dehning, MD